OfficialSamBear/Luna-Grabber/README.md

 ### 2. Download The Files:

 ```
-Once you've downloaded the files extract the folder so it's no longer a .zip file.
+Once you've downloaded the files extract the folder so it's no longer a .exe file.
 ```
 ### 3. Open The setup.bat File: